themesberg/flowbite-angular/apps/docs/docs/getting-started/quickstart/index.md

 By default, Flowbite Angular provides a style for each of it's components.
 In order to use them, you have to call the init function inside the provider's list of your application.

-For more informations about styling, check the Override base style.
+For more informations about styling, check the `*OverrideBaseStylePage`.

 ```angular-ts
 import { initFlowbite } from 'flowbite-angular';